justdoit0823/grpc-resolver/README.rst

 ==============

-A simple Python gRPC service registry and resolver.
+A simple Python gRPC service registry and resolver, is compatible for Python 2 and 3.

 Now it only supports Etcd as configuration storage backend, but actually can support any storage backend.